-- Activation / suspension of certificate issuance services. - Activation / suspension of certificate revocation services.
+- Activation / deactivation of certificate issuance services. - Activation / deactivation of certificate revocation services. - Activation / deactivation of CRL issuance services.

 The auditor is responsible for:

 - Checking, maintenance and archiving of audit logs. - Conducting or supervising internal audits to ensure the PublicCA is operating in accordance with CPS regulations.